-B. METHODOLOGY FOR ESTIMATING THE MIGRANT STOCK BY DESTINATION AND ORIGIN
+B. METHODOLOGY FOR ESTIMATING THE MIGRANT STOCK BY AGE AND SEX

-This section provides information on the type of data and sources that have been used to collect the information and on the methodologies that have been applied to estimate the distribution of the migrant stock by destination and origin.
+This section provides information on the type of data and sources that have been used to collect the information and on the methodologies that have been applied to estimate the distribution of the migrant stock by age and sex.